OUR HISTORY

 Audrey Hepburn Dotti captured on October 8, 1973, at the wedding reception for German Princess Theresa of Sayn-Wittgenstein-Sayn and Spanish Count Luis Quintanilla, wearing a silk polka dot evening gown from André Laug's 1973 S/S collection, topped with a large elegant hat.
 Photo from the Tumblr account 'The Fashion of Audrey'.

-1973, The Designer of Choice for the World's Elite
+1973, Laug On The Top Of the World's Elite

 André Laug became the preferred designer for national and international socialites.
 Among his clients were Audrey Hepburn, the American First Ladies Jackie Kennedy and Barbara Bush, Lee Radziwill, Diana Ross, Kathy Hilton, cosmetic entrepreneur Estée Lauder, Carroll Baker, Ira Fürstenberg, Mia d’Acquarone et de Riencourt, Anna and Alice Bulgari, Margareth Trudeau, Helietta Caracciolo, Mrs. Campbell (owner of the eponymous American brand), Rossella Falck, Paulette Goddard, Capucine and many others.